 Immigration officials may accept affidavits and/or documentary evidence as proof that you consummated your marriage after the ceremony.
 Examples of acceptable documentary evidence to show the couple was in the same physical place include but are not limited to copies of the following:

 Additionally, petitioners should gather a written account from third-parties who are knowledgeable of the couple’s relationship.
 Individuals may write an affidavit that attests to the fact of the relationship.
-The person writing the affidavit should have been someone who witnessed the proxy marriage and the couple’s in-person meeting after the marriage.
+The person writing the affidavit should have been someone who witnessed the web wedding and the couple’s in-person meeting after the marriage.
 Persons writing an affidavit may include:

 Filing for a Green Card